Nicole Thorne’s Hourglass Curves Sizzle In A Strappy Black Bikini Adorned With Sparkling Suns

-Australian beauty Nicole Thorne gave her Instagram followers an eyeful of her hourglass curves in Sunday morning’s update, modelling a black bikini that perfectly showcased her enviable figure.
-The two-piece swimsuit caught the eye both with its sexy design and dazzling print, which comprised of a trio of sparkling suns adorning the two triangular cups and the front of her bottoms.
-The glittery, metallic-gold embellishments emphasized the sleek, velvet-like fabric, which, in turn, highlighted Nicole’s recently-acquired glowing tan.
+Australian beauty Nicole Thorne gave her Instagram followers an eyeful of her hourglass curves in Sunday morning’s update, modeling a black bikini that perfectly showcased her enviable figure.
+The two-piece swimsuit caught the eye both with its sexy design and dazzling print, which was comprised of a trio of sparkling suns adorning the two triangular cups and the front of her bottoms.
+The glittery, metallic-gold embellishments contrasted with the sleek, velvet-like fabric which, in turn, highlighted Nicole’s recently acquired glowing tan.

-Nicole accessorized the lavish bikini with extravagant, statement gold earrings.
+Nicole accessorized the lavish bikini with extravagant, gold statement earrings.
 She rocked a chic, short manicure that matched her swimwear.
-Her dark tresses were styled in messy waves that tumbled over one or both her shoulders, depending on the pose.
+Her dark tresses were styled in waves that tumbled over her shoulders.
 A blond streak framed her face on one side, emphasizing her striking features.

 The trio of snaps was taken in Brisbane, Queensland, as indicated by the geotag.
 The Aussie hottie penned a cheeky caption for her post, crediting online retailer Fashion Nova for the ornate bathing suit.
 She summarized the look with a sparkles and sunshine emoji, leading plenty of followers to compliment her radiant beauty.